zhufuyi/sponge_doc/en/public-doc.md

      └─ cache
 ```

-Unzip the code and move the `internal` directory to the `web service` or `microservice` code directory.
+Unzip the code and move the `internal` directory to the `web` or `grpc` service code directory.

 <br>

 Next, you can use the cache interface.
-The location of calling the cache code differs between the `web service` and `microservice`:
+The location of calling the cache code differs between the `web` and `grp` service:

 **Calling Cache Code in Handler for Web Services:**

 Navigate to the `internal/handler` directory,

-- For `⓵Web service created based on sql`, open the `table_name.go` file.
+- For `⓵Create web service based on sql`, open the `table_name.go` file.
-- For `⓷Web service created based on protobuf`, open the `proto_file_name.go` file.
+- For `⓷Create web service based on protobuf`, open the `proto_file_name.go` file.
 - You can also create a new `.go` file.

 Reference the cache interface inside the structure, as shown below: